-On a larger scale, you can even return a mattress you buy at the store with no time limit, or your Kirkland Signature luggage after a lifetime of use.
+You could even return a mattress you bought at the store or your Kirkland Signature luggage after years of use.

 Check Out This Dirty Dozen of Weird Costco Returns

-All returns are handled at the returns counter at the warehouse.
+All returns are handled at the returns counter at the warehouse store.
 This applies to items purchased at the physical store as well as merchandise purchased online at Costco.com.

 “It helps if you have the receipt or original product packaging, but it may not be necessary to process your return,” Costco notes.

 With a return policy this lenient, it’s only natural that a small percent of customers will abuse the store’s generous return policy.

 Woman Returns a Dead Christmas Tree — in January

 In 2018, one Facebook user took a picture of a woman returning a dead Christmas tree to a Los Angeles-area Costco during the first week of January.

 When asked why she was making the return, the woman reportedly said, “Because it is dead.”